-There is 18,001,050 Bitcoin (BTC) in existence, as of October 19, 2019.
+There are 18,246,400 Bitcoin (BTC) in existence, as of March 1, 2020.
 Do the math and that's around 86.7% of the total number of Bitcoin that can ever exist (21,000,000) in the wild.
 Of this number, around 4,000,000 are believed to be lost, stored on Bitcoin Wallets that have been forgotten or misplaced.

 Now, let's throw a little more context into the mix.
 When Bitcoin inventor Satoshi Nakamoto created Bitcoin, they specified that there could never be more than 21,000,000 in existence.
 It's this restriction that will regulate the value of Bitcoin, in line with demand — if there was an endless supply, it would be worthless.
 In theory, at least.

 - Amount of Bitcoin (BTC) in circulation: 18,246,400

 Amount of Bitcoin (BTC) left to be mined: 2,753,600

 Fortunately, taking home one of the 2,753,600 Bitcoin left to be mined isn't difficult.
 We recommend using a Plug-and-Play Bitcoin Miner like the Coinmine One.
 This way all you have to do is wait for it to arrive, hook it up to the Internet, then leave it to do its thing — no building or programming required.
 It's by far the easiest way to mine Bitcoin.